 Since 1976, Amos House has provided direct support for persons in Rhode Island who are hungry, homeless and in crisis.
 The nonprofit operates the largest soup kitchen in the state; provides transitional and permanent supportive housing for 175 persons a night; runs culinary arts, carpentry, financial literacy, and literacy training programs; provides a wide array of social services; and operates a social enterprise, More Than A Meal Catering.
 The agency assists over 15,000 people each year.

 “Words cannot express how appreciative I am for our partners, donors, staff, and local community and the help they have provided over the past five years to arrive at this moment,” said Eileen Hayes, Amos House President and CEO.

 This project utilizes New Markets Tax Credits (NMTC), provided by MHIC with Bank of America as the investor, to cover 30% of project costs.
 Funding sources also include: a 2010 federal earmark of $730,500, a $1 million forgivable loan from Rhode Island Housing and more than $3 million in gifts and pledges from local businesses, foundations, and individuals.

 “Amos House is an exceptional organization, working tirelessly to combat the ills of hunger, homelessness, and poverty.
 We are pleased and proud to provide New Markets Tax Credit financing to help Amos House build a new home, start a new chapter, and do an even better job at helping people build and rebuild their lives,” said MHIC President Joe Flatley.

 “Amos House transforms lives by providing meaningful job training and other life skills, in addition to caring for basic needs,” said Bill Hatfield, Rhode Island Market President, Bank of America.
-“Through this expansion, Amos House will be able to bring its innovative programming to even more Providence residents, connecting them with critical resources.”
+“Through this expansion, Amos House was able to bring its innovative programming to even more Providence residents, connecting them with critical resources.”